jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab01/Lab01-Instructions.md

 The basics steps here are to create a caching provider that implements the `ISunsetProvider` interface.
 This class will also take an `ISunsetProvider` (the "real" provider) as a constructor parameter.

-To use the cache, you change the composition root (where you put the loosely-coupled pieces together).
+To use the cache, you change the composition root (this is a dependency injection term that refers to the place you put the application pieces together -- in this case in the `Program.cs` file).
 This means that you do not need to change any of the classes that implement `ISunsetProvider` or any of the classes that depend on an `ISunsetProvider`.

 1. Create a new `CachingSunsetProvider` class in the `HouseControl.Sunset` project.